 ‘Highly recommended – my crumbling walls are transformed’ – Emma, farmer

 ‘An amazing sensual experience.
 My mind feels oddly rested’ – Jim White, Daily Telegraph

 ‘An overwhelming sense of achievement . . . unique and special’ – Aimee Belmore, Saddleworth Independent

 ‘I’ve loved this course and want to do more’ – Kyle, 21

 ‘I’m so proud of my wall!’ – Dan, 14

-*** we can often accomodate you at short notice - we love teaching this and will do our damndest to fit you in so give us a ring and ask!
+We can often accommodate you at short notice - we love teaching this and will do our damnedest to fit you in so give us a ring and ask!
 We will also run a special course just for you if you have a small group.